IBM/vllm/TGIS_README.md

 git push origin HEAD:main
 ```

-## Ephemeral branch building procedure
+## Release branch building procedure

-To rebuild the ephemeral branch, we want to squash each pending PR into a commit on top of main.
+To rebuild the release branch, we want to squash each pending vLLM PR into a commit on top of main.

 Assuming this repo is the `origin` remote and vllm-project/vllm is `upstream`, this looks something like:
 ```shell